2devs-team/reactter/README.md

         ],
       ),
       builder: (context, child) {
-        // This rebuild the widget tree when `count` or `flag` are updated. return Column(
+        // Rebuilds the Widget tree returned when `count` or `flag` are updated. return Column(
           children: [
             Text("Count: $count"),
             Text("Flag is: $flag"),
-            // This takes the widget from the `child` property in each rebuild. child,
+            // Takes the Widget from the `child` property in each rebuild. child,
           ],
         );